The 7 Most Jaw-Dropping Helicopter Demos at 2025 Shows – Including One That Flies Inverted

 Aircraft: Eurocopter EC145

-Why jaw-dropping: Multiple helicopters in formation – a rarity in helicopter demonstrations.
-Coordinated maneuvers, synchronized approaches, and formation landings showcase precision rarely seen in rotorcraft.
+Multiple helicopters in formation is a rarity in the helo demo world.
+Coordinated maneuvers, synchronized approaches, and formation landings showcase a level of precision rarely seen in rotorcraft.
+If you ever get a chance to see this team, do not miss it.

 2025 appearances: Limited international schedule